Frequently Asked Questions for

 How do I measure the Vitamins and Minerals listed?

 A gram scale will be needed (found in the Amazon link).
-For small measurements, crush up the dry capsules and measure it on a gram scale.
+For small measurements, crush up the dry capsules and measure them on a gram scale.
 All dry ingredients can be placed in small Ziploc bags or a glass container so it's quick and easy to feed right before a meal.
 A pill cutter is also listed in the Amazon link for easier measurements.

 Can I convert these measurements?